-Years of conflict, drought and crisis have left many people in Somalia in precarious conditions.
+Years of conflict, drought and crisis have left children extremely vulnerable to hunger.
 In the past two decades, more than a million people - approximately one in ten Somalis - have been forced to flee the fierce fighting and cycles of drought that have plagued their country.
-Approximately 80 per cent of them are women and children.

-Two consecutive seasons of low rainfall, continued fighting and reduced humanitarian access have further compounded the humanitarian situation.
-Today, over 3 million people are estimated to be in urgent need of humanitarian assistance as they struggle to survive with limited access to health facilities, food and water.
+Low rainfall, drought conditions, trade disruptions and ongoing displacement have worsened the humanitarian situation.
+Today, nearly 4 million people are estimated to be in urgent need of humanitarian assistance as they struggle to survive with limited access to health facilities, food and water.

 What we are doing

-- Providing access to water and sanitation by constructing public latrines and rehabilitating wells
+- Providing access to water and sanitation by constructing public latrines and rehabilitating water sources

 - Promoting good hygiene practices